The Elephant Man

 Ending Explained: The Elephant Man

-The final moments of The Elephant Man demonstrate careful narrative planning, resulting in a conclusion that enhances the overall experience.
+The final moments of The Elephant Man leave a lasting impression and strengthen the overall impact of the story.

 The Elephant Man Real vs. Reel: Is it Based on a True Story?